-Why Calibration Matters
+Why CNC Calibration Matters

 Every CNC machine drifts over time.
 Thermal expansion, mechanical wear, and environmental factors all contribute to gradual changes in positioning accuracy.
-Without regular calibration:
+Without regular CNC calibration:

 - Parts may slowly drift out of tolerance